globaltravelreport/global-travel-report/content/articles/1-discover-thailand-new-deals-to-spark-aussie-wanderlust-2.md

 ---
-title: |-
-  1. Discover Thailand: New Deals to Spark Aussie Wanderlust 2.
+title: 'Discover Thailand: New Deals to Spark Aussie Wanderlust'
 summary: >-
   **Thailand's New Flight Subsidies: A Golden Opportunity for Aussie Travellers**